sngular/scs-multiapi-plugin/CONTRIBUTING.md

 - We follow a [code of conduct](#code-of-conduct), review it and honor it in all your interactions with the project.
 - When contributing to this repository, first create an issue to explain the change you want to make.
   - The issues will be preferably written in English, although Spanish is also acceptable.
-    - The issue title should briefly summarize the proposal. -The issue body should include a description of the proposal with all the details, conditions, dependencies affected, charts, screenshots, etc., that can help to further understand and evaluate the proposal.
+  - The issue title should briefly summarize the proposal.
+  - The issue body should include a description of the proposal with all the details, conditions, dependencies affected, charts, screenshots, etc., that can help to further understand and evaluate the proposal.
 - Create a new branch before making any change in the repository.
 This branch should follow this format: #issue_ID_and_summary (for example,
   #23_add_new_provider).
 - When writing the code, follow our [style sheet](styles/Corunet_Style.xml).
 - Create commit messages that briefly describe the change applied, preferably in English.

 ## Pull request process